Support for prospective grant applicants and recipients.

 Copies and details of any such outputs should be submitted to the Society.

 The Grants Officer should be contacted for permission before the Society’s logo is used on any outputs.
 High resolution logos can be provided for this purpose on request.

 The logo of any third part associated with a grant may not be used on any output resulting from a Society grant without the prior written permission of all relevant parties.

-Details of projects undertaken may be published in the Society’s publications and online (including social media), including details about grants recipients.
+Details of projects undertaken may be published in the Society’s publications and online (including social media), including details about grant recipients.
 This includes text and images submitted as part of the necessary reporting for an award.

 If you would like any particular information about your project or any individual associated with it (including the grant recipient) to not be published or given to the press, please inform the Grants Officer as soon as possible.

-Grants recipients must provide information on any relevant press/media releases and coverage, before, during and after the project takes place.
+Grant recipients must provide information on any relevant press/media releases and coverage, before, during and after the project takes place.